DudeMason/QRCode_Generator/README.md

 # QRCode_Generator
- Make Free QR Codes in Ruby
+ Make Free QR Codes With Ruby

 # Before Use